mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ## Modifiers
 ## <a name="q-6-1"></a> 6.1 What is default class modifier?
 ## <a name="q-6-2"></a> 6.2 What is private access modifier?
+Methods or attributes with the `private` modifier can only be called/seen by object itself.

 ## <a name="q-6-3"></a> 6.3 What is default or package access modifier?
 ## <a name="q-6-4"></a> 6.4 What is protected access modifier?

 ## <a name="q-6-5"></a> 6.5 What is public access modifier?
+Methods or attributes with the `public` modifier can be called/seen by any object of the project.

 ## <a name="q-6-6"></a> 6.6 What access types of variables can be accessed from a class in same package?
+`Package` and `public` attributes and methods of the other classes and all the attributes and methods of itseelf.

 ## <a name="q-6-7"></a> 6.7 What access types of variables can be accessed from a class in different package?
+Only the `public` attributes and methods and all the attributes and methods of itself.

 ## <a name="q-6-8"></a> 6.8 What access types of variables can be accessed from a sub class in same package?
+The same as the classes in the same package.
+But also all the attributes and methods of its super classes.

 ## <a name="q-6-9"></a> 6.9 What access types of variables can be accessed from a sub class in different package?
+The same as the classes in different packages.
+But also all the attributes and methods of its super classes.

 ## <a name="q-6-10"></a> 6.10 What is the use of a final modifier on a class?
 ## <a name="q-6-11"></a> 6.11 What is the use of a final modifier on a method?
 ## <a name="q-6-12"></a> 6.12 What is a final variable?